jamjamdonkey/RData_Science_Projects/README.md

-# Data_Science_Projects /W R Studio
+# Data_Science_Projects /w R Studio
-R Learning Journey : Develop a variety of models that are both practical and fun for me.
-Since June 4 2025
+R Learning Journey: Developing practical and engaging models.
+Since June 4, 2025

->Your beginnings will seem humble, so prosperous will your future be.
+> Your beginnings will seem humble, so prosperous will your future be.

-This is my personal archive of Self_Study of R Studio
+This is my personal archive of self-study in R Studio.

 ### What Will I Do?

-- [ ] Learn Some Basic Grammer Of R Studio
+- [ ] Learn basic R programming grammar using R Studio
-- [ ] Predict a baseball player's performance with in-season data and compare it to actual data after the season. (using different variables that affect performance)
+- [ ] Predict a baseball player's performance during the season and compare it to post-season actuals
-- [ ] Will be updated later....
-(Comming Soon!)
+- [ ] Will be updated later...
+(Coming Soon!)

-### The models I've created so far
+### Models Created So Far

-- [ ] A statistical model for how youth suicide is not a personal matter
+- [x] Developed a statistical model analyzing youth suicide as a social phenomenon, not merely a personal excuse.